Q&A: Francis Ford Coppola on 'Apocalypse Now' 40 years later

 Coppola: I'm not so crazy about my legacy.
 I want people to know that I liked little kids and I was a good camp counselor when I was a camp counselor in 1957, that I have a family with wonderful children that I find so fascinating and very talented.
 But ultimately, to me, the greatest legacy you can have is that someone somewhere saw one of the things you did and it inspired them to do something that goes and then inspired someone else in the future.
 In a way, it's a form of immortality.

-AP: Today, most directors would only have the opportunity of "Apocalypse Now"-like scale in a superhero film.
-Do you sympathize for them?
+AP: Today, most directors seeking the scale of "Apocalypse Now" would likely only find it in a superhero film.
+Do you sympathize with them?

 Coppola: Absolutely.
 I feel now we have this bifurcated cinema in our country being of independent films where we have the most wonderful wealth of talent and then the industry films which are pretty much superhero films.
 One has too much money — the studio, Marvel comic-type movies.
 They're basically making the same movie over and over again, and seducing all of the talent.
 Everyone is hoping to get a small part in one of those movies because that's where the money is.
 And as opposed, the wonderful, unusual, exotic, interesting, provocative and beautiful independent films have no money.
 The budget for the craft service of one of those superhero films could more than be a budget for some of these brilliant young — and not only young — filmmakers.
 That is a tragedy.